RPaolino/fLode/README.md

 ```

 ## Caveat
-When loading the dataset, we use the `pre_transform` argument.
+- When loading the dataset, we use the `pre_transform` argument.
 This allows to compute the SVD as a preprocessing step.
 Normally, if the code executes without any issues, it automatically deletes the processed files at the end.
 However, in the event of an interruption, the processed graph might not be deleted.
 In such cases, please ensure to manually remove it to avoid potential overwrites or unexpected results.
+- The ``--real`` flag must be used in conjunction with ``--equation h`` or ``--equation mh``.
 # Cite Us
 If you find this work interesting, please cite us
 ```